 The Board has adopted a skills matrix which is used, together with a consideration of the diversity present among the Board, in assessing the composition of the Board from time to time.
+During the Reporting Period, the Board reviewed the skills matrix and updated it.
 The skills identified are:

-Media Industry Working in or with the media industry in a significant capacity Content Working in or with businesses that acquire, create or exploit content.
-Digital/New Media Working in or with digital/online businesses and emerging forms of media and technology Direct to consumer Working in or with businesses that are consumer facing General business expertise Gained in a substantial business, as a senior executive or director Strategy Developing and implementing the strategic direction of an organisation Managing Risk Developing, implementing and overseeing risk management policies and procedures for a substantial organisation Managing People & Change Expertise in human resource management, particularly through periods of change in a business or industry Political/regulatory Managing and influencing the political and regulatory environment Mergers & Acquisitions Expertise in undertaking corporate mergers or acquisitions activities Financial Markets Expertise in debt and capital markets ASX Governance Knowledge of the corporate governance and regulatory framework that applies to an ASX listed company Legal Experience practising as a lawyer in a relevant field or exposure to legal issues relevant to Nine's business
+Working in or with the media industry in a significant capacity Working in or with businesses that acquire, create or exploit content.
+Working in or with digital/online businesses and emerging forms of media and technology Working in or with businesses that are consumer facing Gained in a substantial business, as a senior executive or director Developing and implementing the strategic direction of an organisation Developing, implementing and overseeing risk management policies and procedures for a substantial organisation Expertise in human resource management, particularly through periods of change in a business or industry Managing and influencing the political and regulatory environment Expertise in undertaking corporate mergers or acquisitions activities Expertise in debt and capital markets Knowledge of the corporate governance and regulatory framework that applies to an ASX listed company Experience practising as a lawyer in a relevant field or exposure to legal issues relevant to Nine's business Expertise in overseeing or managing the tax and financial affairs of a substantial Australian business.

-The Board considers that the current members, taken as a whole, satisfy the mix of skills identified in the skills matrix, as a majority of directors have a high level of expertise across each of the skills identified in the skills matrix.
+The Board considers that the current members, taken as a whole, satisfy the mix of skills identified in the skills matrix, as a majority of Directors have a high level of expertise across each of the skills identified in the skills matrix.
 The Board also demonstrates diversity in terms of gender and international work experience.

-The chart below shows the degree to which Board members, considered as a group, demonstrate a high level of the skills which form part of Nine's skills matrix (with a score of 100% indicating that all directors have the skill to a high degree).
+The chart below shows the degree to which Board members, considered as a group, demonstrate a high level of the skills which form part of Nine's skills matrix (with a score of 100% indicating that all Directors have the skill to a high degree).